dcangulo/davidangulo.xyz/_posts/2018-04-03-how-to-create-cron-job-in-wordpress.md

 tags: ['Cron', 'PHP', 'WordPress', 'WordPress Plugin']
 title: 'How to create a cron job in WordPress'
 ---
-In this tutorial, we would be learning how to create cron job in WordPress.
+In this tutorial, we would be learning how to create cron job on WordPress.

 Sometimes you just need some automated functions in your WordPress plugins.
 Maybe you need to generate a report every 12 hours and you need to do this automatically, this is the function that you need to make this possible.

 Did you know that wp-cron is different from the cron jobs offered by your hosting provider?
 Cron jobs in your hosting provider are more reliable than using wp-cron.
 Cron jobs execute exactly with the time you have set while in wp-cron you need someone to view your site for it to activate.
 But if you are at least having one (1) visit in your WordPress website then wp-cron should work.

-## Step 1: Setup the hook name for the action.
+## Step 1: Set up the hook name for the action.
 The hook name will be the name for your wp-cron.
-I’ll give you some example hook name just in case you don’t have any idea.
+I’ll give you an example hook name just in case you don’t have any idea.
 If you are generating reports then you can name your hook name as `generate_reports`.

 In this example we would just be using some generic hook name such as `my_daily_event`.